West Bathurst

 West Bathurst is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census evaluation showed that West Bathurst's dwelling structure comprised 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.1% houses and 13.9% other dwellings.
-Home ownership in West Bathurst was at 32.6%, with mortgaged dwellings at 28.7% and rented ones at 38.7%.
-The median monthly mortgage repayment was $1,443, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure in West Bathurst was $310, compared to Non-Metro NSW's $315.
+In West Bathurst, as per the latest Census evaluation, 94.8% of dwellings were houses, with the remaining 5.2% being semi-detached, apartments, or other types.
+This is in comparison to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
+The home ownership rate in West Bathurst was 32.6%, with mortgaged dwellings at 28.7% and rented ones at 38.7%.
+The median monthly mortgage repayment in the area was $1,443, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent figure for West Bathurst was $310, compared to Non-Metro NSW's $330.
 Nationally, West Bathurst's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing